florianeckerstorfer/florian.ec/content/blog/2019-12-22-favourite-albums-2019/index.md

 It is the end of the year and therefore time for looking back at my favourite albums of the year.
 These are all albums that came out in 2019, [the album is have listened most][last-albums-2019] was Mitskis [Be The Cowboy][mitski-bandcamp].

+I have created an Apple Music playlist, [Florians Favourite Albums 2019][am-playlist], if you want to listen to all 15 albums from this list.

 ## Angel Olsen - All Mirrors

 ![Album cover of All Mirrors by Angel Olsen](/content/blog/2019-12-22-favourite-albums-2019/angel-olsen-all-mirrors.jpg)